wutthichai46/models/quickstart/object_detection/tensorflow/ssd-mobilenet/inference/fp32/README.md

 libraries and the model package, which are needed to run SSD-MobileNet FP32 inference.
 To run the quickstart scripts, you'll need to provide volume mounts for the [COCO validation dataset](/datasets/coco/README.md) TF Record file and an output directory where log files will be written.
+Omit the `DATASET_DIR` when running the multi-instance quickstart scripts, since synthetic data will be used.

 ```
 DATASET_DIR=<path to the dataset (for accuracy testing only)>